Willow Verkerk

 Research

-My areas of specialization are continental philosophy, the history of philosophy, feminist philosophy, philosophy and literature, the philosophy of sex and gender, and social and political philosophy.
+My areas of specialization are European philosophy, the history of philosophy, feminist philosophy, philosophy and literature, the philosophy of sex and gender, and social and political philosophy.
 I am also interested in ethics and anti-racist philosophy.

 Publications